-This large and well-proportioned family home located in Cambridge required both window restoration and redecoration work to bring it back to its prime condition.
-With windows suffering from peeling paint throughout, as well as rotting timber, addressing these issues was our top priority.
+This large and well-proportioned family home in Cambridge required casement windows restoration and redecoration work to bring it back to its prime condition.
+With windows suffering from peeling paint throughout and rotting timber, addressing these issues was our top priority.

-This wood is durable, offers great thermal properties as well as resistance to mould and warping over time.
-The manufacturer also backs it with a 50 year above ground guarantee.
-When paired with our resinous filler it is the optimum solution to addressing serious restoration issues on historic wooden window frames.
+This wood is durable and offers great thermal properties and resistance to mould and warping over time.
+The manufacturer also backs it with a 50-year above-ground guarantee.
+Paired with our resinous filler, it is the optimum solution to addressing serious restoration issues on historic wooden window frames.

-After careful protection of all work areas with sheeting and tape, we begin the spray paint application.
-With the use of our high quality American imported paints this achieves a very even and hard-wearing finish- accompanied by a lifelong manufacturer’s guarantee.
-The glass-like sheen left by this paint combined with the spray method is really something that a brush finish simply finds very difficult to achieve.
+After carefully protecting all work areas with sheeting and tape, we begin the spray paint application.
+Using our high-quality American imported paints achieves a very even and hard-wearing finish- accompanied by a lifelong manufacturer’s guarantee.
+The glass-like sheen left by this paint combined with the spray method is something a brushed finish finds very difficult to achieve.

 We completed this job in just five full days, making it a great example of the efficiency of our windows painting and restoration process.
 We left satisfied owners and a transformed property with its dominating window areas completely refreshed and looking like new – all without needing to resort to PVC units.